 Having rich and frequent posts is viewed favorably by Google in its ranking algorithm.
 And all that’s needed is a nice photo coupled with a sentence or two communicating your update.
 Some great topics to post about include:

 - New products or services offered by your business

 - Event announcements or recaps

 - Temporary changes to your business hours or service offerings due to holidays, etc.

-While the journey to ranking high in Google search times time, there are many small actions you can take right now to set your business up for success.
+While the journey to ranking high in Google search takes time, there are many small actions you can take right now to set your business up for success.
 For starters, read this blog post to learn how to maintain your business listings on Google and across the web.
 As always, Reputation is here to help you implement these best practices.

 Keep Reading: How to Create a Google My Business Location Group